Lesterpig/dfss/CONTRIBUTING.md

 a right answer, merely an optimal answer given a set of values and circumstances.

-Please keep unstructured critique to a minimum.
+Please keep unstructured critics to a minimum.
 If you have solid ideas you want to experiment with, make a fork and see how it works.

 We will exclude you from interaction if you insult, demean or harass anyone.